snijderlab/stitch/BatchFiles.md

 ##### Reverse (s)

 Defines if the reads should also be generated in reverse, which is useful if some reads are/could be backwards compared to others.
 The possible values are `True`, `False` and `Both`.
-The last option will run the runs two times, one wit `True` and one wih `False`.
+The last option will run the runs two times, one with `True` and one with `False`.
+The default if `False`.

 _Examples_
 ```